openedx/openedx-events/docs/how-tos/consume-an-event.rst

         # Custom logic to create a notification preference for the user
         pass

-Now, the django dispatcher will call the ``create_notification_preference`` function when the ``COURSE_ENROLLMENT_CREATED`` event is triggered.
+- The Django dispatcher will call the ``create_notification_preference`` function when the ``COURSE_ENROLLMENT_CREATED`` event is triggered by using the ``receiver`` decorator.
 In this case, that would be every time a user enrolls in a course.

-.. note:: Consider using asynchronous tasks to handle the event processing to avoid blocking the main thread and improve performance.
+- Consider using asynchronous tasks to handle the event processing to avoid blocking the main thread and improve performance.
 Also, make sure to handle exceptions and errors gracefully to avoid silent failures and improve debugging.
 You should also consider not creating a tight coupling between receivers and other services, if doing so is necessary consider using the event bus to broadcast the event.

 Step 3: Test the Event Receiver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~